elotroalex/frontlines/pages/ebola_history.md

-As with many communities around the world, the burial of the deceased in unmarked graves, often with multiple bodies in the same grave, violated community norms.[^17] Burials performed by military personnel were often safe but undignified, while strikes by burial teams led to further complications in the efforts to control the spread of Ebola.[^18] The shift towards new burial practices was slow and often encountered resistance from community members, as new measures tended to conflict with community standards up to that point.[^19] The government of Liberia mandated cremation[^20] and then recalled the directive after it proved so unpopular that families attempted to bury their deceased relatives in secret.[^21]
+As with many communities around the world, the burial of the deceased in unmarked graves, often with multiple bodies in the same grave, violated community norms.[^17] Burials performed by military personnel were often safer than traditional burials but undignified, while strikes by burial teams led to further complications in the efforts to control the spread of Ebola.[^18] The shift towards new burial practices was slow.
+Communities resisted the new measures, as they tended to conflict with social standards up to that point.[^19] The government of Liberia mandated cremation[^20] and then recalled the directive after it proved so unpopular that families attempted to bury their deceased relatives in secret.[^21]

 > "People became very stubborn, even when they would know that a patient
 > has all the signs and symptoms, they would tell you "No, my patient is
 > not going.
-I don't want you to burn the body."...It was really, really
+I don't want you to burn the body." ...
+It was really, really
-> difficult...like they thought we were wicked.
+> difficult ... like they thought we were wicked.
 The medical team, the
-> leadership, the government, we all were wicked people...it was
+> leadership, the government, we all were wicked people ... it was
 > traumatizing for even us.
 Yes, it was traumatizing for all of us.
 We
 > had to do what we had to do." --- Mawah Kamara Verdier; registered nurse in Monrovia, Liberia and treasurer of the Liberian Nurses Association (as of August 2019)
 >